thegodone/molds-branch/trunk/doc/README.txt

    III) Mac OS X
          For mac OS X, the openMPI wrapping Intel compiler is only tested.
-         The dynamic library of boost should be added to your .bashrc, i.e., (write following line to your .bashrc) export DYLD_LIBRARY_PATH=/usr/local/boost/lib:$DYLD_LIBRARY_PATH
+         The dynamic library of boost should be added to your .bashrc, i.e., write following line to your .bashrc: export DYLD_LIBRARY_PATH=/usr/local/boost/lib:$DYLD_LIBRARY_PATH
          so, LDFLAGS in the makefiles should be empty.
          Besides, "-fvisibility=hidden" is needed to be added to CFLAGS in the makefiles.